 - Become debt free in 4 years

-You can get an Edinburgh Trust Deed if you have lived in Scotland for 6 months or more and you meet the criteria.
-The acceptance rate is:
+If you live in Edinburgh and have debt problems, you can apply for a Trust Deed if you have lived in Scotland for 6 months or more and you meet the criteria.
+The criteria is:

-- You don’t have assets worth more than the debt
+- You don’t have assets worth more than the unsecured debt

 Capital City Debt Solutions